metacurrency/ceptr-org/_projects/core.md

 #### Routing
 Efficient routing of non-topological addresses can be a tricky challenging problem and requires an overlay layer similar to those used in DHTs.
 This overlay tracks information about physical topology and routing of the network and paths to “sibling” nodes.
 CeptrNet uses this “internal” peer management system to accomplish the delivery to “external” addresses.

-Via the back-end “I’m talking to myself” protocol (Bookmark explaining: the problem we’re solving that others find difficult to solve.)

 There’s a protocol for inter-receptor communication on a single VMHost [link to message format?].
 To communicate between receptors on different VMHosts there are a few additions to the local Ceptr protocol which require CeptrNet source and destination addresses and for messages to be signed (for authentication, validation, data-integrity purposes).

 When a receptor sends a message to a remote receptor it actually sends the message to its local CeptrNet receptor to provide a destination address.
 The CeptrNet receptor handles the network communication.